metrorailings/OwlBlog/content/posts/week-6-circa-picks.md

 ***

 **Green Bay covers if**
-their offense runs up a 10-point lead by the fourth quarter.
+their offense runs up a double-digit lead by the fourth quarter.
 Certainly possible if the Packers can dominate time of possession by stifling the Bear offense.

 **Chicago covers if**
 the team draws first blood and maintains a lead through the whole game.
-If Chicago starts falling behind by multiple scores, Justin Fields would then need to emerge from his cocooned state and start playing at a professional league.
-That's incredibly unlikely, given Nagy and his staff are calling plays deliberately drawn up to minimize the influence of the quarterback.
-Those types of plays will never help you mount a comeback.
+If Chicago starts falling behind by multiple scores, Nagy and the coaches would then need to cut the marionette strings off Justin Fields and let him attempt a comeback.
+That's incredibly unlikely, given Nagy and his staff are calling plays deliberately drawn up to minimize the rookie quarterback's impact on the offense.